JagadeeshKambala/SecureVPCArchitecture/README.md

-Secure Multi-AZ AWS VPC Architecture for Internet-Facing and Internal Workloads
+#Secure Multi-AZ AWS VPC Architecture for Internet-Facing and Internal Workloads

-1. Project Overview
+##1.
+Project Overview
    This project demonstrates the design and implementation of a secure, production-grade AWS Virtual Private Cloud (VPC) architecture intended for real-world enterprise workloads.
 The solution focuses on network isolation, least-privilege security, controlled traffic flow, and operational visibility, which form the foundation of nearly all production AWS environments.
    Rather than deploying a simple flat network, this architecture deliberately separates workloads into public, private, and isolated tiers across multiple Availability Zones.
 This approach mirrors how organizations design secure cloud environments to protect internal systems while safely exposing only required services to the internet.
    The project emphasizes hands-on implementation, validation, and documentation.
 Every component exists for a reason and is explained in detail to demonstrate not only how the architecture was built, but why each decision was made.

-2. Architecture Goals
+##2.
+Architecture Goals
    The primary goals of this project are:
    Design a secure AWS network aligned with the AWS Well-Architected Framework Enforce strict separation between internet-facing and internal workloads